The classification of purely non-symplectic automorphisms of high order on K3 surfaces: Lattices

 Note that $d$ divides the resultant $\res(m(x),n(x))$ and both have the same prime factors.
-For a case where $d<res(m(x),n(x))$ consider $x^2+1,x^2-4$.
+But usually $d<res(m(x),n(x))$.
+For example $\res(x^2+1,x^2-1)=4$.
 We deduce the following corollary.
 It was originally stated in \cite[Theorem 4.3]{mcmullen:minimum} for {\em unimodular} primitive extensions.

 \begin{corollary} Let $M,N,L$ be lattices and